dalefugier/CommandTracker/README.md

 * Rhinoceros 5 (http://www.rhino3d.com)
 * Microsoft Visual C# 2010
+* Microsoft .NET Framework 4.0

 Legal Stuff
 -----------
-Copyright © 2013 Robert McNeel & Associates.
+Copyright Â© 2013 Robert McNeel & Associates.
 All Rights Reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in